 Behind-the-scenes look at Emergent

-Recently named a finalist for a prestigious People’s Choice CODAaward, the already-iconic Emergent artwork located outside of the unique 31-story Edison office tower on the corner of 9th Avenue and 1st Street S.W. started as a collaboration between Heavy Industries and Aspen Properties, owner and manager of the property
+Recently named a 2020 Merit winner for a prestigious CODAaward in the landscape category, the already-iconic Emergent artwork located outside of the unique 31-story Edison office tower on the corner of 9th Avenue and 1st Street S.W. started as a collaboration between Heavy Industries and Aspen Properties, owner and manager of the property

 “They knew they wanted it to reflect some of the themes that they were playing around with in the architecture of the renovation, which was focused on the railway and industrial railway aesthetic.
 But beyond a few initial concepts at the time, there was nothing concrete,” says Connor Hayduk, Design and Development Lead – Project Development at Heavy Industries.